 After another buffet breakfast, we headed out to a coffee shop located over an extensive garden for some caffeine and photo opportunities.
 The guinea hens made easy subjects, but the swallows, wheeling and diving opportunistically for their breakfasts, were impossible to follow.

 We headed to the village of Ban Nong Bua for our first temple stop of the day.
 Wat Nong Bua has murals of a similar vintage as Wat Phumin in Nan, and they often are discussed together, but these are more faded and possibly candidates for restoration.
 Elsewhere on the temple grounds, we toured a teak house and considered the merchandise offered for sale in its shade.
 This included local weavings and an unusual “freshwater seaweed” snack.
 A few blocks away, we visited with another group of weavers and checked the offerings in their shop.
-So far, I haven’t been tempted to buy fabric without a specific person or purpose in mind, even though some of very beautiful.
+So far, I haven’t been tempted to buy fabric without a specific person or purpose in mind, even though some of it was very beautiful.

 Our next destination was in the hills where formerly opium was grown.
 The rough road would around and up and down hills, challenging our stomachs, but as far as I know, no lunches were lost.
 We finally arrived in a small hill tribe village of Mien (or Yao) people, and began by touring the temple, which is still under construction.
 Nearby, a monk pointed us toward an enormous building with numerous toilets; more than I’ve seen at any other temple.
 Perhaps they are expecting a lot of visitors or overnight guests; they do offer accommodations.